lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

-# How to Run Deep Learning on a Windows PC with Devcontainers
+# How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 I have been working to make Deep Learning Accessible on Windows Machines by providing a Linux Docker Image on top of WSL Linux and connecting to the GPU.

-I am currently setting up a Lab Machine with an RTX2080 which is a pretty good GPU.
+I am currently setting up a UQ Lab Machine with an RTX2080 which is a pretty good GPU although the memory is a bit small.

-So here are the steps to getting this up and running.
+So here are the steps to getting this system up and running.

 First we need to make some changes to our Windows host.
 There are only three software tools we need to install.

 1. Windows Subsystem for Linux with a Ubuntu image.
 2. Docker Desktop for Windows
-3. Nvidia Container Toolkit installed in the Ubuntu WSL image, not windows.
+3. Nvidia Container Toolkit installed in the Ubuntu WSL image, not Windows.
 [Only required if you have a GPU]

+Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
+If required, also install the Nvidia Container Toolkit to allow GPU access from the container.

 ## So Let's Get Started on WSL